 And if you're thinking that this dish might be a little bit “too” Thai then take a look at the picture below.
 I prepared that for a friend’s birthday party and I should have done "before and after” pictures because there were just a few lonely looking peanuts left sitting on the banana leaf a few hours later!
 Another great thing about this dish is that you can't go wrong with it (well, provided you lay off the wine until after you chop the ingredients!) as there is no cooking involved.

 Talking of the ingredients, as you can see below I've substituted lettuce leaves (Little Gem) for the Cha Plu or La Lot leaves as they would be the most difficult ingredient to source.
 The dried shrimp can usually be obtained from a Chinese or Southeast Asian grocery store; however this can also be substituted with anything from salted anchovies to small prawns.
 I know I said there was no cooking involved; well this hardly counts as cooking but you have to cook the coconut flakes (you can also use desiccated coconut) in a pan or wok without any oil over medium heat stirring often for about 5-10 minutes until nicely browned.
+If using dried shrimp it also helps to dry fry these for a minute or two and they will become a little crispy when cooled.

 Apart from that you simply have to dice the ingredients as in the above picture, serve the sauce straight from the packet without heating.
 As far as quantities are concerned, one onion or a few shallots, a bulb of garlic, a lime etc with the rest of the ingredients in proportion will easily suffice for four people.